Police officer given final warning after misconduct hearing

 GOOGLE MAPS

-An Essex police officer has been given a final written warning after a misconduct hearing.

-PC Rhys Taylor admitted breaching the standards of professional behaviour relating to honest and integrity, authority, respect and courtesy and order and instruction at Chelmsford Civic Centre.
+A police officer lied about being sick after having his request for leave turned down, a misconduct hearing was told.

-In July 2018, PC Taylor told colleagues that he was considering misusing his sick leave after his application for leave had been refused.
+Pc Rhys Taylor had told colleagues that was considering misusing his sick leave after the refused leave application, a panel at Chelmsford Civic Centre heard.

-He subsequently did not report for duty and failed to adhere to absence procedures.
+He subsequently did not report for duty and failed to adhere to absence procedures, later admitting when challenged that he had lied about his reason for his absence.

-PC Taylor's Sergeant attempted to contact him to check his welfare and to discuss his failure to attend work.
+He had in fact attended a family event, the hearing was told.

 You may also want to watch: